onaio/help/faqs/_posts/2015-10-01-over-usage-limit.md

 ---
 layout: post
-title: "How do I unlock my account if my plan is over limits?"
+title: "How do I unlock my account if my plan is over limit?"
 permalink: /faq/over-plan-limit
 published: false
 category: faq
 ---

-Private projects and forms may be locked due to downgrading your plan or nonpayment.
-This will happen if you have too many private projects or forms for your new plan level.
+Private projects and forms may be locked due to nonpayment or downgrading your plan and having too many private projects or forms for your new plan level.

 > Note: Going over monthly submission limits will not lock your account.
-Additioanl submissions will be rejected, but you will still have access to all of the features on Ona entitled to you.
+Submissions past the limit will be rejected, but you will still have access to all of the features on Ona entitled to you.
+The montly limit will then reset on the next calendar month or you can upgrade.

 When projects and forms are locked, access to your projects, forms and records is limited: